Gilead Sciences (GILD) Received its Third Buy in a Row

-Gilead Sciences has an analyst consensus of Moderate Buy, with a price target consensus of $76.21, which is a -2.7% downside from current levels.
+Gilead Sciences has an analyst consensus of Moderate Buy, with a price target consensus of $76.47, an 8.7% upside from current levels.
 In a report issued on February 18, RBC Capital also maintained a Buy rating on the stock with a $86.00 price target.

 See today’s analyst top recommended stocks >>